openvinotoolkit/openvino/docs/gapi/face_beautification.md

 ```

 ### Facial Landmarks Post-Processing
-The algorithm infers locations of face elements (like the eyes, the mouth and the head contour itself) using a generic facial landmarks detector (details) from OpenVINO™ Open Model Zoo.
-However, the detected landmarks as-is are not enough to generate masks — this operation requires regions of interest on the face represented by closed contours, so some interpolation is applied to get them.
+The algorithm gather locations of face elements (like eyes, mouth and head contour) using a generic facial landmarks detector (details) from OpenVINO™ Open Model Zoo.
+However, the detected landmarks are not enough to generate masks.
+This operation requires regions of interest on the face represented by closed contours, so some interpolation is applied to get them.
 This landmarks processing and interpolation is performed by the following kernel:
 ```cpp
 GAPI_OCV_KERNEL(GCPUGetContours, GGetContours)
 {